archetype-themes/plugin-theme-component/docs/Sections.md

 **Good practice:**

 - Include JavaScript librairies as yarn dependencies for your section.
-- If multiple Sections share some internal JS code, put that code in a Node Module in a separate GitHub repo and include it with yarn with `yarn add some-shared-js-module@archetype-themes/some-shared-js-module`.
+- If multiple Sections share some internal JS code, put that code in a Node Module in a distinct workspace or a separate
+- GitHub repo and include it with yarn with `yarn add some-shared-js-module@archetype-themes/some-shared-js-module`.

 #### Styles